-The Japanese Government has officially approved BDK to be recognized as a “Public Interest Incorporated Foundation” and will be a fresh new start for BDK as of April 1, 2013.
+The Japanese Government has officially approved BDK to be recognized as a “Public Interest Incorporated Foundation” and this fresh new start for BDK began on April 1, 2013.

-Following this transition, BDK has set the ultimate goal of propagating Buddhist wisdom and symbiotic spirit found in the basics of Japanese culture by sponsoring a wide range of cultural activities and academic programs.
+Following this transition, BDK has set the ultimate goal of propagating Buddhist wisdom and its spirit of cooperative compassion as found in the basics of Japanese culture by sponsoring a wide range of cultural activities and academic programs.

-In “The Teaching of Buddha,” there is a passage; “As a net is made up by a series of knots, so everything in this world is connected by a series of knots.”
-This expresses the thought of dependent co-arising in Buddhism, which means everything is interconnected.
+In “The Teaching of Buddha,” there is a passage: “As a net is made up by a series of knots, so everything in this world is connected by a series of knots.”
+This is based on the idea of dependent co-arising in Buddhism, which means everything is interconnected.

-We can never live by ourselves.
-We are always sustained by natural beneficence and other lives.
-By understanding the importance of life and respecting each other, the heart of compassion, symbiosis and coexistence will be born.
-Accordingly, the heart of gratitude will be raised.
+Whoever we are, we can never live by ourselves.
+We are always sustained by natural blessings and the lives of many others.
+By having gratitude for our precious lives, mutually recognizing the importance of others, respecting each other and living in harmony, cooperation and coexistence will be born.

-BDK is a non-sectarian organization, and does not promote any particular school of Buddhism.
+BDK is a non-sectarian organization and does not promote any particular denomination of Buddhism.
 Rather, it endeavors to promote and propagate Buddhist wisdom found in Buddhist history and cultures by developing a wide range of activities and programs.
 Ultimately, BDK wishes to contribute to the achievement of global peace and harmony.